About Sedan

 The Sedan Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Union County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Sedan, New Mexico residents are available through the local police department and authorized providers in Union County.
+Fingerprinting services for Sedan, New Mexico residents are available through local police (where present) and authorized providers in Union County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Sedan Police Department or Union County Sheriff's Office for scheduling and fees.

 To register to vote in Sedan, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Union County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
 For local municipal elections in Sedan, contact the Union County Clerk's office for schedules and ballot information.

-Property records for Sedan, New Mexico are maintained by the Union County Assessor's Office and the Union County County Clerk.
+Property records for Sedan, New Mexico are maintained by the Union County Assessor's Office and the Union County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Union County, including parcels in Sedan.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Union County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Union County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Union County offices at the county courthouse.
 The Union County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Sedan, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Union County Clerk's office issues marriage licenses and maintains marriage records for Union County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.